Factors behind teenage pregnancy and recommendations for capacity building

 Lack of education:

-pregnancy, such as abstinence and use of the safe days of their menstrual cycle, and perceived failure of parents to adequately educate or supervise their children leads to them conceiving thus teenage pregnancies.
+Failure by teachers and medical personnel to teach learners about how to avoid pregnancy, such as abstinence and use of the safe days of their menstrual cycle, and perceived failure of parents to adequately educate or supervise their children leads to them conceiving thus teenage pregnancies.

 Drugs and alcohol:

 During adolescence, teenagers may drink and experiment with drugs frequently with their friends at social gatherings and parties.
 Teens, however, do not realize the impacts alcohol and drugs have on the functioning of their brain, especially the effects of binge drinking which is consuming large amounts of alcohol during one sitting.
 Drinking excessively as well as experimenting drugs may lead to unwanted and unintentional pregnancy.
-These substances greatly affect a teens ability to logically think and carry out general thinking processes, thus increasing the chances they will engage in unprotected and unsafe sexual activity.
+These substances greatly affect a teen’s ability to logically think and carry out general thinking processes, thus increasing the chances they will engage in unprotected and unsafe sexual activity.

 Family influence: